pawan941394/python-programing/README.md

 i am engineering student.

-age = 19
-here you can upload codeing execrise and help eachother
+here you can upload codeing execrise and help each other.